 Infectious stones, if not appropriately treated, can have devastating consequences and lead to end-stage renal disease.
 Consideration should be given to teaching practitioners strategies to prevent stone recurrence and its related morbidity.

 Nephrolithiasis is a global disease.
 Data suggest an increasing prevalence, likely due to Westernization of lifestyle habits (e.g., dietary changes, increasing body mass index).
 National Health and Nutrition Examination Survey data for 2007–2010 indicate that up to 19% of men and 9% of women will develop at least one stone during their lifetime.
 The prevalence is ~50% lower among black individuals than among whites.
 The incidence of nephrolithiasis (i.e., the rate at which previously unaffected individuals develop their first stone) also varies by age, sex, and race.
 Among white men, the peak annual incidence is ~3.5 cases/1000 at age 40 and declines to ~2 cases/1000 by age 70.
 Among white women in their thirties, the annual incidence is ~2.5 cases/1000; the figure decreases to ~1.5/1000 at age 50 and beyond.
 In addition to the medical costs associated with nephrolithiasis, this condition also has a substantial economic impact, as those affected are often of working age.
 Once an individual has had a stone, the prevention of a recurrence is essential.
 Published recurrence rates vary by the definitions and diagnostic methods used.
 Some reports have relied on symptomatic events, while others have been based on imaging.
-Most experts agree that radiographic evidence of a second stone should be considered to represent a recurrence, even if the ...
+Most experts agree that radiographic evidence of a second stone should be considered to represent a recurrence, even ...